The Edge (radio station)

-The Edge is a youth-oriented New Zealand entertainment brand consisting of a national radio network, a music television channel - The Edge TV, and an entertainment website.
+The Edge is a youth-oriented New Zealand entertainment brand consisting of a national radio network and an entertainment website.
 It is owned and operated by MediaWorks New Zealand.
+It previously had a TV channel, The Edge TV.

 The station was founded in Hamilton in 1994 and is now based in Auckland; it broadcasts nationwide over multiple channels.
 Research International audience surveys suggest The Edge has approximately 581,200 listeners across all markets that are surveyed and the station makes up 7.0% of the New Zealand radio market.

 The network is most successful in Waikato, Rotorua and Nelson surveys and in the 15–19 and 10–14 female demographics, whereas rival station ZM is most popular with listeners aged between 20 and 34.
 The station's breakfast programme is number two in the ratings for nationwide commercial breakfast radio; its 240,000 listeners compare with 325,600 listeners for the top-rating Newstalk ZB.
 This compares with the non-commercial RNZ National whose breakfast programme, Morning Report, has an audience of 522,000 listeners.

 History

 Early years

 In 1994 both Buzzard 98FM, The Rock 93FM and The Rock 100FM in Taranaki were sold to the Taranaki-based company Energy Enterprises which operated Energy FM in the area.
 Buzzard 98FM was rebranded as The Edge 97.8FM and switched to a Top 40 format, first airing on 8 August 1994.
+Initially broadcasting from studios in Hamilton, the station was relocated to Auckland in 2001, although no frequency was available there until 2003.

 The Edge TV

-The Edge TV is the brand's TV channel.
+The Edge TV was the brand's TV channel.
 It was launched on 27 June 2014 as a replacement of C4, and airs music videos, specialist music and pop culture shows and original video content filmed with The Edge radio hosts.
 It is available free-to-air on Kordia digital terrestrial and Sky satellite services, as well as online.
 On 1 July 2019, it moved to online only, with its terrestrial broadcast element being replaced by ThreeLife + 1.
 It returned to terrestrial broadcast on 26 March 2020, replacing ThreeLife.
 In September 2020, MediaWorks sold the TV portion of its business including Edge TV to Discovery, Inc.

 Programs

 Breakfast

 The Edge Breakfast with Clint, Meg & Dan, hosted by Clint Randell, Megan Mansell and Dan Webby, is The Edge's flagship breakfast programme which airs 6 am–10 am, Monday–Friday.
-They are joined by producer Brock and newsreader Sophie Nathan.
-A podcast of the show is produced and released on Rova, Spotify, iTunes and Soundcloud.
-Previous hosts of The Edge's breakfast show include Nickson Clark, Elim Matthewson Dom Harvey, Jay-Jay Feeney, Mike Puru, Jason Reeves, Martin Devlin, Malcolm Paul, Brian "Butt Ugly Bob" Reid, and Jesse Mulligan.
+They are joined by producers Carl and Neps.
+A podcast of the show is produced and released on Rova, and other podcast platforms.
+Previous hosts of The Edge's breakfast show include Nickson Clark, Eli Matthewson, Dom Harvey, Jay-Jay Feeney, Mike Puru, Jason Reeves, Martin Devlin, Malcolm Paul, Brian "Butt Ugly Bob" Reid, and Jesse Mulligan.